Corporate Governance

 Procurement Manual

-Procurement Manual describes the principles, rules, and responsibilities that have been defined for the procurement of direct goods (raw materials, packaging, traded goods), and indirect goods and services (OPEX and CAPEX).
+The Procurement Manual describes the principles, rules and responsibilities that have been defined for the procurement of direct goods (raw materials, packaging, traded goods), and indirect goods and services (OPEX and CAPEX).

 It is addressed to all local, regional, and global procurement personnel, and any other functions or Sika employees actively involved in any procurement activity.
 It provides the guidelines for regional and local procurement policies for all Sika organizations.